 Stealth is located at Thorpe Park in Surrey.
-The £12m thrill ride is the UK’s fastest roller coaster utilising a hydraulic launch to accelerate to 80 mph in 1.9 seconds before racing into a steep, vertical top hat element.
+The £12m thrill ride held the record of UK’s fastest roller coaster until Hyperia opened, also at Thorpe Park in 2024.
+Stealth utilises a hydraulic launch to accelerate to 80 mph in 1.9 seconds before racing into a steep, vertical top hat element.
 The ride reaches a height of 205ft in under 2 seconds.

 Stealth at Thorpe Park